 Segmentation helps improve marketing campaigns and generate quality leads by targeting the right target audience, at the right time.
 When B2B companies understand their target audiences, they better tailor their messaging to resolve their pain points.
 Effective segmentation can power product development cycles for different segments, like middle managers vs. high-powered executives.

-If anything, the pandemic has demonstrated the importance of having a flexible marketing team and agile digital strategies.
+If anything, the last two years have demonstrated the importance of having a flexible marketing team and agile digital strategies.
 Staying relevant in a competitive marketing landscape comes down to adopting evolving technologies, embracing changes in consumer behavior, and tweaking strategies to meet market demands.

 While the principles of digital marketing strategies remain the same, the tactics are always in flux.
 Real-time feedback from Analytics demands any B2B digital marketing strategy be capable of tweaking engaging content, PPC ads, and social media channels to engage prospective customers as their wants and needs change.